ajkolstad/wave-lab-app/README.md

 # How to start:
  - pull files
- - Install XAMPP and replace the mqsql. with the one prodiced from this repo
+ - Install XAMPP and replace the /mqsql/ with the one prodiced from this repo
  - open terminal and type "cd Website", then "node server.js"

 # How to access: